AZORES – The Trip

 Miradauo da Ponta Sossego & Mirodouro da Ponta da Madrugada viewpoints.
 These two viewpoints south of Nordeste town are like botanical gardens with picnic tables, BBQs and large beds of flowers.

 Camping.
 Nordeste Campsite.
-I stayed my one night on Sao Miguel at this government owned campsite just north of the town of Nordeste.
+I stayed my one night on Sao Miguel at this government-owned campsite just north of the town of Nordeste.
 Free.
 Busy in the peak summer months with Azorean families.
-The beach with an open air pool that fills with sea water at high tide is far below in the ocean.
+The beach with an open-air pool that fills with seawater at high tide is far below in the ocean.

 Nordeste has shops, cafes, supermarkets and a modern bus station with a café – a pleasant place to sit, enjoy a coffee and enjoy the spectacular sea view.

 Salto do Prego.
 Google Maps wasn’t much help here directing well above the waterfall.
 Find the waterfall marked on GM and follow the steep dirt track about 1km to the waterfall.
-Otherwise from here it is a circuitous 6.2km drive to Sanguinho Trail in Faial da Terra, a sparsely populated, magical little village.
+Otherwise, from here it is a circuitous 6.2km drive to Sanguinho Trail in Faial da Terra, a sparsely populated, magical little village.

 Terra Nostra Park.
-Historic botanical gardens planted in the 18th century and part of hotel.
+Historic botanical gardens were planted in the 18th century and are part of the hotel.
 Gardens for ferns, comilias, Azorean plants and more.
 6 different hot springs – swim in the hot springs at 40°C. Don’t be put off by the murky brown water due to mineral-infused water.
 8E+rental towel and locker.

 Miradouro de Santa Iria.
 Viewpoint on north coast.
 Sunset.